Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 ### 2) Framework of Precision Medicine Process<a name="12"></a>

-(TODO)The framework of precision medicine is number of feedback loops, with no steady-end point.
-Each cycle is further trimming of patients for optimal treatment.
+The framework of precision medicine is a process made up of number of feedback loops, with no steady-end point.
+Each cycle is an attempt to make the process more precise with more stratification of patients.
+The data assessed in the patients are used to try to develop clinically relevant models, and results of these analyses then inform the further assessment of patients as an evolving result.

 ![f2](https://erj.ersjournals.com/content/erj/50/4/1700391/F1.large.jpg?width=800&height=600&carousel=1)

-###### (TODO) Figure 2 Description
+###### Figure 2: This diagram shows the process of precision medicine.
+In the deep phenotyping stage, data are gathered and forwarded to tracks 1-3, which are clinical data assessment steps.
+In track 1, data are preprocessed and explored for previously unknown structure with data mining techniques, such as clustering analysis to derive subgroup of samples.
+This step also composes of denoise and baseline correction and variable selection.
+Track 2 forecasts clinically relevant outcome as the model after number of feedback loops.
+Track 3 predicts treatment response and generates further knowledge about the treatment.
+This step also utilizes feedback to patient phenotyping results.
+Results from track 1-3 are fed back to deep phenotyping stage for subsequent assessments.

 ## 2. Deep Phenotyping<a name="2"></a>
 ### 1) Importance of Phenotype<a name="21"></a>